Golden Touchstone: A Comprehensive Bilingual Benchmark for Evaluating Financial Large Language Models: Typical Case Study Analysis of Typical Financial NLP Tasks

 \textbf{Credit Rating Analysis} In the classification task using the LendingClub dataset, which poses a challenging credit rating task, the models face a complex array of professional financial information evident in the input fields.
 Consequently, most models do not perform optimally.
 Among general models, GPT-4o exhibits the best performance, demonstrating the capabilities of large-scale models.
 In the realm of specialized financial language models, Touchstone-GPT, with its high-quality instruction tuning, significantly outperforms FinMA and FinGPT, which are only minimally tuned with Lora.

-\textbf{Financial NER} In this information extraction task, most models demonstrated an understanding of the task intent and adhered to the instructions, signifying that even in the era of large language models, models like Qwen-2 and Llama-3 actually outperformed GPT-4o.
+\textbf{Financial NER} In this information extraction task, most models demonstrated an understanding of the task intent and adhered to the instructions, signifying that even in the era of large language models, models like Qwen-3 and Llama-3 actually outperformed GPT-4o.
 In particular, specialized models such as FinMA and Touchstone-GPT, with more comprehensive instruction tuning, responded accurately and succinctly, highlighting their enhanced capability and focus on domain-specific tasks.

-\textbf{Stock Movement Prediction} The Stock Movement Prediction task is one of the most challenging tasks, as it requires models to predict the daily fluctuations of the DJIA based solely on the top 25 news items from social media.
-From the results in Table.\ref{tab:benchmark_en}, it is evident that Llama-3 performed the best, yet it still falls short of practical utility.
+\textbf{Stock Movement Prediction} The Stock Movement Prediction task is one of the most challenging tasks, as it requires models to predict the daily fluctuations of the CMIN-US based solely on the 5-day news items.
+From the results in Table.\ref{tab:benchmark_en}, it is evident that GPT-4o performed the best, yet it still falls short of practical utility.
 Even Touchstone-GPT, despite specialized instruction tuning, performed poorly.
 Our analysis suggests that the sentiment of news items may not reliably predict stock movements and that incorporating quantitative data is essential for achieving practical model performance.
 Similar conclusions were drawn from experiments with traditional machine learning methods like XGBoost.
 Nevertheless, aside from simpler tasks like financial sentiment analysis, we also pose challenging tasks such as stock prediction, which are closer to real-world applications, leaving more room for benchmark challenges and exploration.
 Multimodal fusion of news and quantitative data represents a promising future direction, and we look forward to seeing models excel in these tasks.

 Due to the similar performance of models across corresponding task types on the Chinese benchmark, we will not reiterate these comparisons and analysis here.